Actions and Detail Panel

 Please join Dr Weindorf at this free UK premiere at Anglia Ruskin University on Wednesday night.

 5.15 pm Registration

 6.00 pm Screening Between Earth and Sky (68 minutes)

 7.30 pm Closing remarks

-This event is organised by Anglia Ruskin University students.
+This event is organised by an Anglia Ruskin University student.

 Alaska has been the source of myth and legend in the imagination of Americans for centuries, and what was once the last frontier of American expansion, has become the first frontier in climate change.
 Between Earth and Sky examines climate change through the lens of impacts to native Alaskans, receding glaciers, and arctic soil.
 The island of Shishmaref has been home to the Inupiaq people for thousands of years.
 As sea ice retreats and coastal storms increase the people of Shishmaref are faced with a disappearing island and a 200 million dollar price tag to move their people with an untold cost on their culture and history.

 About the making of this film